-- The Teachers' Standards 2013 state that teachers, including Heads, must have regard for the need to safeguard pupils' well-being, in accordance with statutory provisions; and uphold public trust in the teaching profession as part of their professional duties. - The statutory guidance Working Together to Safeguard Children (2018 and updated 2020) covers the legislative requirements and expectations of individual services (including schools and colleges) to safeguard and promote the welfare of children.
+- The Teachers' Standards 2013 state that teachers, including Heads, must have regard for the need to safeguard pupils' well-being, in accordance with statutory provisions; and uphold public trust in the teaching profession as part of their professional duties. - The statutory guidance Working Together to Safeguard Children (DfE 2018 and updated 2019) covers the legislative requirements and expectations of individual services (including schools and colleges) to safeguard and promote the welfare of children.
 It also provides the framework for the three local safeguarding partners (the local authority; a clinical commissioning group for an area, any part of which falls within the local authority; and the chief officer of Police for a Police area, any part of which falls within the local authority area) to make arrangements to work together to safeguard and promote the welfare of local children including identifying and responding to their needs.
 The guidance references non statutory advice about Information Sharing (2018).
-The guidance confirms that it applies, in its entirety, to all schools. - The statutory guidance Keeping Children Safe in Education (2021) (KCSIE) is issued under Section 175 of the Education Act (2002) and the Education (Independent School Standards) Regulations (2014).
+The guidance confirms that it applies, in its entirety, to all schools. - The statutory guidance Keeping Children Safe in Education (DfE 2021) is issued under Section 175 of the Education Act 2002 and the Education (Independent School Standards) Regulations 2014.
 Schools and colleges must have regard to this guidance when carrying out their duties to safeguard and promote the welfare of children.
 Unless otherwise stated, 'school' in this guidance means all schools, whether maintained, non-maintained or independent, including academies and free schools, alternative provision academies, maintained nursery schools and pupil referral units.
-KCSIE (2021) incorporates the additional statutory guidance, Disqualification under the Childcare Act 2006 (September 2018).
-KCSIE (2021) also refers to the non-statutory advice for practitioners (everyone who works with children) to identify abuse and neglect and take appropriate action: What to do if you're worried a child is being abused (March 2015).
-KCSIE (2021) refers also to When to call the police, non-statutory guidance from the National Police Chiefs' Council.
+KCSIE incorporates the additional statutory guidance, Disqualification under the Childcare Act 2006 (September 2018) KCSIE also refers to the non-statutory advice for practitioners (everyone who works with children) to identify abuse and neglect and take appropriate action: What to do if you're worried a child is being abused (March 2015).
+KCSIE refers also to When to call the police, non-statutory guidance from the National Police Chiefs' Council.

-- All staff and volunteers must read Part One or Annex A (as determined by the DSL) of Keeping Children Safe in Education (2021).
-Staff can find a copy of KCSIE (2021) in the staff room or staff area of the Schools and at Reception and receive a copy as part of their induction and at least annually thereafter.
-In addition, all staff who work directly with children (e.g. senior management/leadership teams, teaching assistants, lunchtime supervisors, pastoral support staff) must also read Part Five and Annex B of KCSIE (2021). - All staff are required annually to complete an electronic form stating that they have read the relevant safeguarding documentation (including the WISF Child Protection Policy and relevant parts of the most recent KCSIE) Staff are also required to answer questions which demonstrate understanding. - The statutory guidance for teaching Relationships and Sex Education (2019) informs teaching of safeguarding in each of the School's PSHEE provision and is detailed in separate policies. - Following the statutory Prevent Duty Guidance for England and Wales, issued in the Counter-Terrorism and Security Act (2015), Foundation policies and procedures have "due regard to the needs to prevent people from being drawn into terrorism", with particular reference to the Prevent Duty: Departmental advice for schools and childminders, (June 2015) (paragraphs 57-76).
+- All staff must read Part One of Keeping Children Safe in Education (2021).
+Staff can find a copy in the staff room or staff area of their school.
+In addition, all staff who work directly with children must read Part Five and Annex A. - Staff who do not work directly with children must read Part 1 Annex A KCSIE - Following the statutory Prevent Duty Guidance for England and Wales, issued in the Counter-Terrorism and Security Act (2015), Foundation policies and procedures have "due regard to the needs to prevent people from being drawn into terrorism", with particular reference to the Prevent Duty: Departmental advice for schools and childminders, (June 2015) (paragraphs 57-76).
 In addition, the Use of Social Media for Online Radicalisation (July 2015) advice is followed.